iwatake2222/play_with_tensorrt/README.md

 ## How to build a project
 ### 0. Requirements
 - OpenCV 4.x
+- CUDA + cuDNN
+- TensorRT 8.x
+    - In case you have build errors related to TensorRT location, modify cmake settings for it in `InferenceHelper/inference_helper/CMakeLists.txt`

 ### 1. Download
 - Download source code and pre-built libraries